Members Login for Access|Non-Members Join Today for a Print and Online Subscription

-The Churchill Centre, founded in 1968 shortly after Churchill death, is the world’s preeminent member organization dedicated to preserving the historic legacy of Sir Winston Churchill.
+The International Churchill Society (ICS), founded in 1968 shortly after Churchill death, is the world’s preeminent member organization dedicated to preserving the historic legacy of Sir Winston Churchill.
 At a time when leadership is challenged at every turn, that legacy looms larger and remains more relevant than ever.

-To become a member of the Centre, please click here.
+To become a member of the Society, please click here.

 For more information on our annual Conferences, please click here.

 The Society is participating in the development of the National Churchill Library (NCLC) and Center at The George Washington University in Washington, DC.
 This important facility provides a long-desired permanent home for Churchill studies, scholarship and education in the heart of Washington, DC, featuring exhibit space, a comprehensive research collection of materials about Churchill’s life and legacy and a wide range of programming including lectures, seminars and conferences.

 For more information on the National Churchill Library and Center, click here.

 Outreach to students and teachers is a key part of the Society's activity.
 Our educational programs have included seminars for high school teachers held in cities across the United States and, with the support of the National Endowment for the Humanities, at the Churchill Archives at Churchill College, Cambridge; customized programs for undergraduate and graduate students at individual institutions such as Purdue University, Miami University of Ohio, Ashland University and Hillsdale College; and lectures and seminars hosted with other prominent organizations such as the Aspen Institute and the American Political Science Association.